Freddy Quinn: Biography

 Other hits, often with him simply billed as Freddy, followed: "Die Gitarre und das Meer" (1959), "Unter fremden Sternen" (1959), "Irgendwann gibt's ein Wiedersehn" (1960), "La Paloma" (1961), "Junge, komm bald wieder" (1962).
 His 1964 offering "Vergangen, vergessen, vorüber" was another million-selling release.

 His popularity waned in the 1970s, but Quinn continued performing.
 "Junge, komm bald wieder" was sung by Alpay on 7 Dilde Alpay (Turkish for "Alpay in Seven Languages") album, which was released in 1973.

 Starting in the late 1950s, Quinn also acted in several movies, again frequently cast as the seafaring loner.
 Titles include Freddy, the Guitar and the Sea (1959), Freddy unter fremden Sternen (1959), Freddy and the Song of the South Pacific (1962), and Homesick for St. Pauli (1963).
 Subsequently, Quinn also performed on the stage in such diverse roles as Prince Orlofsky in Die Fledermaus, the king in The King and I, and Lord Fancourt Babberly in Charley's Aunt.

 Quinn was also an accomplished circus performer who stunned television audiences as a tightrope walker, performing live and without a safety net.
-On another occasion, which was also televised, he rode a lion inside a circus cage while the lion was balancing atop a moving surface.